gsmart998/server_app/README.md

 # todos_python

 ## About
 This is a small todo list project without a web interface.
 All communication is carried out using JSON via HTTP requests.
-PostgreSQL database used.
+PostgreSQL database used for main data, sessions data store in Redis.
 For convenience, the project uses environment variables.
-To authorize users, cookies with the session UID are used, which are stored in the DB.
+To authorize users, cookies with the session UID are used, which are stored in the Redis DB.
 User password stored in the DB hashed with salt.
 Docker is used to run the project in separate containers.

 ## Installation